rajeevphysics/Obsidian-MathMatter/Notes/Main & Index Files/Circuits (Index).md

 | [[Power in Circuits]]            | How energy is delivered and consumed by components         |
 | [[Resistance & Ohm Law]]         | Relationship between voltage, current, and resistance      |
 | [[Resistivity and Conductivity]] | Material-dependent effects on current flow                 |

+---

+> 🗂️ You're browsing the Math & Matter Website.
+[Star it on GitHub](https://github.com/rajeevphysics/Obsidan-Thinkbook) to follow updates and support open learning.

+---